candebellavita/vkompth/MAXI_J1348-630/README.md

 asciiTOvkompth lag_data lag QPO_frequency_in_Hz
 ```

-Notice that you do not have give the extension of the ASCII files, which is assumed to be ‘.ascii’.
+Notice that you do not have give the extension of the ASCII files, which is assumed to be `.ascii`.

 In both cases we give the frequency of the QPO in Hz.
 For example, assuming that the QPO frequency is 4.5 Hz, the commands: